Worship & Liturgy

 Choral Evensong & Benediction

-The service of Choral Evensong with Benediction takes place either at 17:00 or 18:00 on the first Sunday of the month.
+The service of Choral Evensong with Benediction is at 18:00 on the first Sunday of the month.
 It is led by the choir and includes sung Psalms of the day, readings from scripture, Canticles (the Magnificat and Nunc Dimittis), one or more anthems and other prayers.

 Read more…